 In this dystopian society, sex is considered fundamentally degrading, so men must abstain from all forms of sex except marital intercourse for the purpose of reproduction.
 Sex is allowed outside of marriage for reproductive purposes if one's wife is sterile.
 In this case, a married man may keep concubines called "handmaids" for breeding.
 Of course, this Christian theocratic model society is rife with hypocrisy and cruelty.

 The novel-within-a-novel is part straightforward narrative, part experimental, stream-of-consciousness narrative.
 It's mostly told by a handmaid, Offred - a slave name that means "Of Fred," as she is a concubine who belongs to her commander, Fred.
-Offred's testament of her life in the Republic of Gilead, recorded on a series of unnumbered cassette tapes, is transcribed sometime in the distant future by two professors.
-They placed the tapes in a "probable order," but are really out of order, and the transcription is unfinished.
+Offred's testament of her life in the Republic of Gilead, recorded on a series of unnumbered cassette tapes, is transcribed sometime in the distant future by two professors who arrange the tapes in "probable order."
+The transcription is left unfinished.

 The Handmaid's Tale won many awards: the 1985 Governor General's Award, the 1986 Nebula Award, the 1986 Booker Prize, and the 1987 Prometheus Award.
 It also won the very first Arthur C. Clarke Award in 1987.
 It was adapted in 1990 as an acclaimed feature film directed by legendary German film maker Volker Schlondorff, working from a screenplay by Harold Pinter.
 Schlondorff is best known for his brilliant and stunning 1979 adaptation of Gunter Grass' legendary antifascist allegorical novel, The Tin Drum (1959).

 Although best known for her novels, Margaret Atwood's large body of work includes poetry collections, short story collections, children's books, and non-fiction.
 Her first non-fiction work was a seminal literary criticism titled Survival: A Thematic Guide To Canadian Literature (1972).
 She has also written for television.
-Her latest novel, The Year Of The Flood, published earlier this year in September, 2009, is a follow-up to Oryx And Crake.
+Her latest novel, The Year Of The Flood, published in September 2009, is a sequel to Oryx And Crake.
 She lives in Ontario, dividing her time between Toronto and Pelee Island.

 Quote Of The Day